Saibot393/regionba/README.md

   - #### Chosen levels
     Custom level choice for the "Target level" setting
   - #### Excluded movement types
     A set of movement types that do not trigger this behaviour.
-Maybe the players can fly or jump over a gorge they would normally drop into, or a player can burrow down a level at a specific spot.
+Maybe the players can fly or jump over a gorge they would normally drop into, or a player can burrow down one level at a specific spot.

 ### Languages: